Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Magnificence queen

 She says: “I’ve accomplished Miss Universe twice now.
-I could be a bit excessive upkeep, so I would like someone to inform me to tug my head in.
-I’m fairly a flirty particular person so ladies get a bit intimidated as I may be making an attempt to steal their man.
+I generally is a bit excessive upkeep, so I would like any individual to inform me to tug my head in.
+I’m fairly a flirty individual so ladies get a bit intimidated as I is perhaps making an attempt to steal their man.
 Once I’m in a man I present that by being a bit imply.”

-And one other factor: Tayla is an newbie boxer.
-She desires to discover a man who’s going to take the time to get to know her correctly.
-And ideally somebody tall.

 Charlie – DUMPED